Try these 10 Free Number Mats to teach the numbers 1-10 in five hands-on, super fun ways.

 Here are three characteristics you should look out for in books for kindergarteners:

 A good children’s book uses simple but interactive language.
 Because kindergarteners are still developing more complex vocabularies and sentence structures, it is necessary that the books they read convey their messages in straightforward and easy-to-understand terms.
 Nonetheless, compelling storytellers utilize techniques such as rhymes and rhythms to keep their narratives engaging.
 A good book also tries to evoke a wide array of emotions and sparks the reader's curiosity through certain words and phrases.

 One notable example of this characteristic is Our Little Kitchen which uses descriptive words such as chopping, slicing, whisking, and whipping.
 These words are not just simple, but they also evoke imaginative thinking.
 The book's simple yet fascinating plot effectively harnesses words that children can incorporate into their growing vocabulary.

 One of the most critical elements of a children’s book is pacing.
 A good book for kindergarteners is neither too fast nor too slow as these children are still developing language, vocabulary, and independence.
-This type of balanced pacing is evident in Everyday for Early Learning with its focus on foundational skills.
+This type of balanced pacing is evident in Everything for Early Learning with its focus on foundational skills.
 As a workbook designed to approach mathematics and language arts creatively, it makes use of short yet increasingly complex activities.
 This effective strategy keeps children engaged as they turn the pages encountering wins as they progress through the workbook.